busratuter/busratuter/README.md

 I'm an active computer engineering student now.

-- 🔭 I’m currently working on Machine Learning, Python
+- 🔭 I’m currently working on Machine Learning, Python and NLP
 - 🌱 I’m currently learning NumPy, Pandas, SQL
 - 💬 Ask me: We can talk everything about tech developments and the world of computers.
 - 📫 How to reach me: busratuter@outlook.com